Joi/jibot3/README.md

 # jibot3

-A Slack Bot which currently only introduces itself and speaks nonsense.
+A Slack Bot which currently only introduces itself and speaks nonsense when it sees the word "bot".

 ## Clone or download the source code